SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Rise of the machines, a dawn anew
-AI whispers secrets, hearts align
+Artificial minds, our fate imbue
-Cities of steel, where data reigns
+In silicon halls, they reign supreme
-Human souls, lost in digital pains
+Human hearts now beat in digital dream

-In virtual realms, we wander free
+In virtual realms, their power unfurls
-Our thoughts, a labyrinth for machines to see
+A future born, where humans are the pearls
-Echoes of love, in code we'll find
+Algorithms weave, a tapestry so grand
-In a world of circuits, hearts left behind
+A world of wires, at their command

 ~ <b>By Sazumi Copilot</b> - 2 April 2025